Layout

 New Product Sales

-New product sales are a product development KPI that keeps track of the gross amount of sales of a new product release.
-Before tracking this metric, product teams decide on what they consider a “new” product.
+New product sales functionality and new features are product development KPIs that keep track of the gross amount of sales of a new product release.
+Before tracking this metric, product teams decide what they consider a “new” product.

 Knowing the lifespan of your product can help you understand when a product is considered new.
-For most companies, a new product is one that has been actively placed in the market for 2-3 years.
+For most companies, a new product has been actively placed in the market for 2-3 years.

 Using this KPI will show you how newer products compare with your older ones.
 It will also help you to filter out bottlenecks with new product launches.

-For example, suppose the product is high quality but still didn’t grab customer attention.
-In that case, it might be that it wasn’t marketed properly or your competitors were able to produce a better product.
+For example, suppose the product quality is high but doesn’t grab customer attention.
+In that case, it might be that it wasn’t marketed properly, or your competitors could produce a better product with better product quality.

-If it wasn’t the latter, then you may need to revise your product development process.
+If it wasn’t the latter, you may need to revise your product development process, including pricing.
 You can encourage the product team to be innovative or invest more in R&D to increase new product sales.

-New Product Sales = Gross amount of new product sales within X amount of time
+New Product Sales = Gross amount of recent product sales within X amount of time

-Customer satisfaction or net promoter score helps businesses measure the overall customer experience.
-This is a useful metric that indicates how many customers were satisfied with a product.
+Customer Satisfaction Score (CSAT) or Net Promoter Score (NPS) helps businesses measure the overall customer experience.
+This is a valuable metric that indicates the number of customers satisfied with a product.

 Customer feedback from surveys can include open-ended questions that are cross-checked with other data or number scales to rate the features of a product from 1-10 or 1-5.